 New!
-Unpublished Vermeer book manuscript seeking a good publisher
+Unpublished Vermeer book manuscript seeking a quality publisher

 Over the last 40 years, art historian and art expert Drs Kees Kaldenbach has studied Vermeer, in-depth and with great passion.

 He has seen all Vermeer paintings including the stolen one (Boston).
 As a result of original archival research, now an exciting and handsome manuscript, some 48.000 words long, with a wealth of illustrations, is now available in English.

 Page xx Chapter 1: Introduction to Delft, a Military City

 Page xx Chapter 2: An Absolute Masterwork: The Art of Painting (Vienna)